Georgia State Route 47: 1930s

 In 1930, the Lincoln County portion of the Appling–Lincolnton segment was under construction.
 A portion in the vicinity of Washington had a sand clay or top soil surface.
 In January 1932, SR 47 was extended southwest on a direct path to Crawfordville.
 The next year, the entire Washington–Lincolnton segment, except for the easternmost part, was under construction.
 In mid-1934, the path between Crawfordville and Washington was shifted to a more eastern curve.
 Near the end of 1936, a small portion of the highway southeast of Lincolnton had a completed hard surface.
 In 1937, the Harlem–Appling segment, as well as the Wilkes County portion of the Crawfordville–Washington segment, was under construction.
 Later that year, SR 47 was extended south and then southeast to US 1/SR 4 south-southeast of Harlem at a point that is currently in the southwest part of Fort Gordon.
 Also, a small portion south of the Lincoln–Columbia county line had a completed hard surface.
 The next year, the Lincoln County portion of the Washington–Lincolnton segment had a completed hard surface.
 By mid-1939, the McDuffie County portion of the Harlem extension had completed grading, but was not surfaced; while the Columbia County portion was under construction.
 Also, the segment from Leah to Lincolnton had a completed hard surface.
 A few months later, the Wilkes County portion of the Washington–Lincolnton segment had a completed hard surface.
 At the end of the year, the Harlem extension was under construction.

 1940s

+In 1941 Fort Gordon was established.
+Because of this, SR 47 was truncated to Avondale, south-southwest of Harlem.
 By the end of 1941, a small portion of SR 47 north-northeast of the Wilkes–Taliaferro county line was under construction.
 In 1944, this portion had a sand clay or top soil surface.
-By the end of 1946, Fort Gordon was established.
-Because of this, SR 47 was truncated south-southwest of Harlem.
-The entire highway from Washington to Harlem had a completed hard surface.
+By the end of 1946, The entire highway from Washington to Harlem had a completed hard surface.
 Between 1946 and 1948, the entire Crawfordville–Washington segment (except for its eastern part) had a sand clay or top soil surface.
 The eastern part had completed grading, but was not surfaced.
 The next year, the Columbia County portion of the Harlem extension, as well as the entire Taliaferro County portion, had a completed hard surface.